Nuclear power in Indonesia: Proposals

 A physics lecturer from Airlangga University has stated that the need for electricity continues to increase, while fossil-fuel reserves are being depleted; Indonesia is ready and able to develop a nuclear-power plant.
 Nuclear experts have conducted nuclear research since the 1970s.
 The Indonesian Nuclear Energy Regulation Agency BAPETEN has confirmed that seven nuclear supervisors were on IAEA missions in several countries (including one in Tokyo, Japan), and Indonesia is ready to operate nuclear power plants as soon as those facilities are built.

 Despite the Fukushima nuclear disaster, Indonesia is unlikely to halt its plan to build its first nuclear-power plant due to an electricity crisis.
 A nuclear-energy development head at Indonesia's National Nuclear Energy Agency said that concerns about a disaster such as Japan's were misplaced; plants in Indonesia would use more advanced technology than the four-decade-old reactors at the Fukushima plant in Japan.
 Modern plants are designed to operate in the circumstances of total power failure like that experienced at Fukushima, relying on passive safety systems that do not require electricity to function.

-P3Tek, an agency within the department of energy, has recommended the TMSR-500 molten salt reactor by ThorCon.
+P3Tek, an agency within the department of energy, has recommended the TMSR-500 molten salt reactor described in ThorCon nuclear reactor.
 The TMSR-500 is fueled by a mix of uranium and thorium.
+Indonesia nuclear regulator BAPETEN and ThorCon began pre-licensing consultation in March 2023.
+In July 2023 Indonesia regulator BAPETEN led a public discussion of the planned ThorCon fission power plant at Gelasa Island.

+ThorCon submitted the nuclear power plant proposal to the Indonesian government on 11 September 2024.
+If approved, a 250 MW power plant will be built and operated on 2032.